Use additional Java library

 All commands tested in WSL2.

-The first step is to build the stack-clients
+The first step is to build the stack-clients package:

-folder into a temporary folder, say name tmp_stack
+Then copy the stack-clients.jar file and the lib folder into a temporary folder, say name tmp_stack:

-Finally install the stack-clients library into the twa
+Finally install the stack-clients library into the twa:

 Note that here we are not providing the

-folder.
+--jaroption so thatjpsrmwill use the first jar file it finds in thetmp_stackfolder.
 Given that there is only one jar file in this folder, this will work just fine.

 Upon successful installation, you will see below messages in the concole: